Viewers: in countries Watching now:

 By far the most common problem that you'll encounter in your digital photographs is color cast.
-In other words, the colors in your photograph are not quite representational of the colors in the original scene, and they are as a whole, leaning in a certain direction.
+In other words, the colors in your photograph are not quite representational of the colors in the original scene.
+And they are, as a whole, leaning in a certain direction.
 So there's a color bias to the image.
 Now the first step in correcting for a color cast is to gauge what that cast is.
 In other words, what is the prevailing color that shouldn't be there?
-And the easiest way to find that color is to locate a neutral image element in the photograph, that is an object that ought to be white or gray and then eye drop it.
+And the easiest way to find that color is to locate a neutral image element in the photograph.

 Access exercise files from a button right under the course name.